tabishshaikh90/Prayertime/README.markdown

 ## Hosting on Raspberry Pi

-The Prayer Time App is ideal for running on a Raspberry Pi, especially for mosque displays using kiosk mode on devices like the ELECROW ESP32 7.0 Inch HMI.
+The Prayer Time App is ideal for running on a Raspberry Pi, especially for home displays using kiosk mode on raspberry pi devices.
 Follow these steps to host the app on a Raspberry Pi:

 ### Requirements
 - Raspberry Pi (Pi 3 or 4 recommended) with Raspberry Pi OS (latest version).
 - Internet connection for initial setup and API calls.
-- Monitor or touchscreen display (e.g., ELECROW ESP32 HMI or standard HDMI monitor).
+- Monitor or touchscreen display.
 - Optional: Speaker for Azan and buzzer audio.

 ### Step-by-Step Instructions